Infrared Asphalt Patching Frequently Asked Questions

 The time it takes to make asphalt repairs is a fraction of the time compared to conventional methods.
 A typical 13’ X6’ area (78 sq ft.) takes about 20 minutes to complete as compared to the conventional method which can take over an hour.
 An asphalt driveway can be re-opened immediately to traffic after the asphalt repair.

-Three men and about twenty minutes are all that are needed for typical repairs that are fast and simple.
+Three men and about twenty minutes are all that is needed for typical repairs that are fast and simple.

 Is Infrared Pothole Repair Expensive?